angwandi/Dema-Innocent-Angwandia/index.md

 ### 2. Project 06 : [NewsApp](https://github.com/angwandi/NewsAppABNSGU)

 #### Learnings:
+* Connecting to an API
+* Parsing the JSON response
+* Handling error cases gracefully
+* Updating information regularly
+* Using an AsyncTask
+* Doing network operations independent of the Activity lifecycle
 * Implement the Preference Fragment
 * Launch a Settings Activity from a menu in the Main Activity
 * Use Uri.Builder class to add query parameters to the URL